kumarakrishna/Emotions_from_text_journal_entries/README.md

 Additionally, the emotion detection system can be leveraged to notify the need for professional intervention, such as connecting users with a counsellor when necessary.

 The Emotions dataset for NLP and Emotions in Text datasets on Kaggle have been used to train the models.

+The GloVe vectors can be found on kaggle : https://www.kaggle.com/datasets/rtatman/glove-global-vectors-for-word-representation